kylrth/kylrth.github.io/content/book/crito.md

 This opinion results in the feeling that "not life, but a good life, is to be chiefly valued".

-Later in the dialogue Socrates seems to go against this argument by saying that he would "make [himself] rediculous by escaping out of the city", due to the evil that would result for his friends and the evil that would be thought of him by citizens of all good states.
+Later in the dialogue Socrates seems to go against this argument by saying that he would "make [himself] ridiculous by escaping out of the city", due to the evil that would result for his friends and the evil that would be thought of him by citizens of all good states.

 ## "did we not bring you into existence?"